Skip to main content

 Mackenzie hospital resized

-When Mackenzie failed a routine hearing screening in kindergarten, we didn’t think too much of it—maybe she’d just need a hearing aid.
+When Mackenzie failed a routine hearing screening in kindergarten, we didn't think too much of it — maybe she'd just need a hearing aid.
 But an MRI at age 8 to look further into her hearing problems revealed a mass in her brain.
 The radiologist sat us down and showed us the scan.
 We felt like the rug was pulled out from under us.
 Mackenzie was at summer camp, blissfully unaware.

 The next few weeks were a whirlwind.
 Mackenzie had immediate surgery to drain some fluid in her brain.
 We then met with experts at Children's National Hospital to learn the full scope of her diagnosis: three inoperable low-grade gliomas on her brainstem and nodules down her spine.
 A biopsy from her spine meant three days lying flat, a challenge for our spunky girl!
 The care team was with us through it all, helping us make it through each day.

-Children’s National has given her a sense of belonging and confidence.
-She wants to spread those feelings wherever she goes.
-This experience has been hard.
-It feels unfair.
+Mackenzie's journey has been heavy, but Children's National has given her something unexpected: confidence, belonging and the freedom to be herself.
+Sometimes things are just serendipitous.
+This experience has been hard, and it feels unfair.
 But Mackenzie leads the way, showing us how to find joy even in the hardest moments.
-She is our new normal, and she is extraordinary.
+She is extraordinary.